qiskit-community/qiskit-experiments/docs/tutorials/restless_measurements.rst

 time but also lasts a few microseconds (between :math:`3` and :math:`5\,\mu s`).
 Furthermore, a delay, typically lasting :math:`250\,\mu s`, after the reset operation is often necessary to ensure a high initialization quality.
-However, for several types of characterization and calibration experiments qubit reset is not needed and we can directly continue with the subsequent circuit after a short delay, even if the qubit was measured in the excited state.
-Foregoing qubit reset is the main idea behind restless measurements.
+However, for several types of characterization and calibration experiments we can avoid qubit reset by post-processing the measurement outcomes and directly continue with the subsequent circuit after an optional short delay, even if the qubit was measured in the excited state.
+Foregoing qubit

+reset is the main idea behind restless measurements.

 The IBM Quantum devices have dynamical repetition delays enabled.
 This means that